pyrollo/late/API.md

 ### Condition definition table
 `definition` table may contain following fields:
-  * `check` = function(data, target, effect) A function called to check is a condition is fulfilled.
+  * `check` (optional) = function(data, target, effect) A function called to check is a condition is fulfilled.
 Should return true if condition still fulfilled, false otherwise.
 This function is not called at each step, only when engine needs it.
 Function parameters:
     * `data`: effect data
     * `target`: target affected,
     * `effect`: Effect object instance.
-  * `step` = function(data, target, effect) A function called at each step.
+  * `step` (optional) = function(data, target, effect) A function called at each step.
 Could be useful to prepare condition checking.
 Same parameters as `check` function.

 # Impacts registration
 ## register\_player\_impact\_type